GSA/datagov-logstack/README.md

 ---- | ----------- | --------------
-KIBANA_PASSWORD | Password for basic authentication on the Kibana proxy | randomly generated KIBANA_USER | Username for basic authentication on the Kibana proxy | randomly generated
+KIBANA_PASSWORD | Password for basic authentication on the Kibana proxy | randomly generated KIBANA_USER | Username for basic authentication on the Kibana proxy | randomly generated LOGSTASH_PASSWORD | Password for basic authentication on the Logstash proxy | randomly generated LOGSTASH_USER | Username for basic authentication on the Logstash proxy | randomly generated

 ## Logstash vs Fluentd